stefanofa/awesome/TOPICS.md

 *   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - mcp-use is the easiest way to interact with mcp servers with custom agents

-*   [VoltAgent/voltagent](https://github.com/VoltAgent/voltagent) - Open Source TypeScript AI Agent Framework with built-in LLM Observability
+*   [VoltAgent/voltagent](https://github.com/VoltAgent/voltagent) - AI Agent Engineering Platform built on an Open Source TypeScript AI Agent Framework

 *   [mufeedvh/code2prompt](https://github.com/mufeedvh/code2prompt) - A CLI tool to convert your codebase into a single LLM prompt with source tree, prompt templating, and token counting.